 Relationship chats are deeply personal.
 ThreadRecap's privacy approach is designed for this:

 The local unzipping step is worth understanding in detail.
 When you upload a ZIP file to ThreadRecap, the browser handles the decompression entirely on your device.
-Photos, videos, and any other media attachments in the export are never transmitted to a server.
-Only the text content and voice note audio that you explicitly choose to include are processed.
+The photo, video, and other media files in the export are never transmitted to a server.
+What is processed is the text content and the audio you choose to include, and from a video that means the audio track your browser extracts from it, never the picture.
 This means that even in a long relationship chat that includes years of shared photos, none of those images are ever uploaded.
 The design was deliberate: media in relationship chats is the most sensitive category of content, and removing it from the upload path entirely is a more robust privacy protection than encryption alone.

 Saved analyses are encrypted at rest, and the deletion option is complete rather than soft.
 When you delete stored data, it is removed from ThreadRecap's storage, not archived or retained.